geofflamrock/stack/README.md

 Once you've done some work on the first branch within the stack, at some point you'll likely want a second branch.
 To do this:

-- Change to your Git repository if you haven't already.
 - Run `stack branch new`.
 - Give the branch a name.